Průhonice

 Průhonice is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 2,800 inhabitants.
-It is known for Průhonice Park, which has been included in the UNESCO list of World Heritage Sites.
+It has about 2,900 inhabitants.
+The town is located on the Botič Stream in the Prague Plateau.

+Průhonice is known for the Průhonice Castle and its castle park.
+The castle complex is protected as a national cultural monument and the park is also a UNESCO World Heritage Site.

 Administrative division

 Průhonice consists of two municipal parts (in brackets population according to the 2021 census):